AndyRWatson/Turbine/README.md

 3. git clone this repository into the user directory
 4. cd into Turbine directory
 5. run *./start.sh*
-6. start the turbine by running *npm start*
+6. start the turbine express application by running *npm start*

 # Turbine